AbdulRahmanAlHamali/flutter_typeahead/README.md

 save the value of the field to the `_selectedCity` member variable.

 The `transitionBuilder` allows us to customize the animation of the suggestion box.
-In this example, we are returning the suggestionBox immediately, meaning that we don't want any animation.
+In this example, we are returning the suggestionsBox immediately, meaning that we don't want any animation.

 ## Customizations